AlanYoon71/0L_Installation/README.md

-# For beginners who want to install 0l node and experience an uncrowned king 0L network
+# For beginners who want to install 0L node and experience a crownless emperor 0L network

 # Installation Script